-Students are sometimes placed on report if there is cause for concern.
-The lowest level of report card is the Blue Card, which a classroom teacher may use.
+Students may expect a detention if they are late for college on three lowest level of report card is the Blue Card, which a classroom teacher may use.
 Parents would not necessarily be notified that their child is on report at this stage.
-Students move up the levels of report cards if their behaviour is not showing signs of improvement.
+Students move up the levels of report cards if their